eclipse-thingweb/node-wot/examples/templates/exposed-thing/README.md

 -   To build (transcompiling Typescript to javascript): `npm run build`
 -   To run the code: `npm run start`

+## Change from Version 0.7.X to 0.8.X for Exposed Things

+Version 0.8.X handles properties and interaction inputs differently than previous versions.
+Below is the list of changes:

+-   Properties are not handled internally by node-wot anymore.
+Property handlers need to read and write to variables or class members that are explicitly defined in the code for the Exposed Things
+-   The value of interaction inputs cannot be accessed directly. `WoT.InteractionInput` objects have a member function `value()` that returns a promise that will resolve to the value of the input when available.
+You can either use `input.value().then(...)` or `await input.value()` in an `async` function.

 ## Change from Version 0.6.X to 0.7.X for Exposed Things

 Resulting from the discussions in the Scripting API, the API has changed on 28.10.2019.
 This was a rather big change that also resulted changes in node-wot.
 Below is a list of changes: